arrys/rsio/docs/gettingStarted/tutorials/CLI/create_rpio_package.rst

 Summary
 -------

-You have successfully created a new ``robosapiensIO`` package using the ``rpio`` CLI.
+You have successfully created a new ``robosapiensIO`` package using the ``rsio`` CLI.
 The package is now ready for further development.